City-of-Helsinki/mlops-template/README.md

-1. Clone the repository: `git clone git@github.com:City-of-Helsinki/ml_project_template.git`
+1. Clone the repository you just imported: `git clone git@github.com:[repository owner]/[repository name]`
-2. Create virtual environment (You may change this according to your system and preferences, designed for Helsinki developers):
+2. Create virtual environment (This is designed for Helsinki developers, you may change this according to your system and preferences):
 ```
-conda create --name [your project env name]`
+conda create --name [your project env name]
 conda activate [your project env name]
 conda install pip
 pip install -r requirements.txt
 nbdev_install_git_hooks
 python -m ipykernel install --user --name [your ipython kernel name] --display-name "Python [python version] ([your ipython kernel name])"
 ```
 3. Edit `settings.ini`, `docs/_config.yml` and `docs/_data/topnav.yml` according to your project details.
-You can continue editing them in the future.
+You can continue editing them in the future, so no need to worry about getting it right the first time.
+These are used for building the python modules and docs based on your notebooks, so if you get weird errors there, take a look again at these files.
 4. Configure your git user name and email adress (one of those added to your git account) if you haven't done it already:
 ```
 git config --global user.name "FIRST_NAME LAST_NAME"